MUSIC, COMEDY and MORE

 This "live" album included five new songs, four old classics and a cover of the Lovin' Spoonful's “Do

 You Believe in Magic?”
 The hit single, “My Baby Can't Parallel Park,” aired twice on NPR's Car Talk

 and many other radio stations nationwide.
-It is no longer available.
+The album is no longer available.

 Baseball's Greatest Hits, Volume 2